rmosolgo/graphql-ruby/guides/queries/lookahead.md

 ## Lookaheads with aliases

-If your want to find selection by it's [alias](https://spec.graphql.org/June2018/#sec-Field-Alias), you can use method `#alias_selection` or check if it exists with `#selects_alias?`.
-In this case, lookahead will check if there is a field with the provided alias, and otherwise return `NULL_LOOKAHEAD`.
+If you want to find selection by its [alias](https://spec.graphql.org/June2018/#sec-Field-Alias), you can use `#alias_selection(...)` or check if it exists with `#selects_alias?`.
+In this case, the lookahead will check if there is a field with the provided alias.

-For instance, imagine that you have a following query, than can find a bird species by its name:
+For example, this query can find a bird species by its name:

 ```graphql
 query {